junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Dean stutters, "Ugh, come again?"

-The Doctor grins, "Like I thought.
+The Doctor smirks, "Like I thought.
 If you don't know anything about her, don't make rude comments!
 She might be upset."

 "She might be upset if you keep the brake on when landing.
 That's where the noise comes from."
 Cas follows Dean up the steps around the hexagon-shaped console table, pointing at a handle on its face.
 "Type Forty model's common problem."